-- The dietary exposure assessment indicates that the residues associated with the proposed MRLs for avilamycin for pig meat and offal do not represent an unacceptable risk to public health and safety. - APVMA has already registered avilamycin and the rejection of the proposed MRLs would result in products from legally treated pigs not being able to be legally sold.
-Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of pig products treated with avilamycin to treat diseases and improve agricultural productivity. - APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of avilamycin on pigs. - The Office of Chemical Safety (OCS) of the Therapeutic Goods Administration (TGA) has undertaken an appropriate toxicological assessment of avilamycin and has established it's acceptable daily intake (ADI). - The Expert Advisory Group on Antimicrobial Resistance (EAGAR) has evaluated the impact of the potential residues of avilance in the food supply and has concluded that the proposed use pattern of the avilance product for pigs is acceptable.
+- The proposed MRLs are at the LOQ and due to the use pattern of the chemical product no residues are expected.
+Therefore, residues of phosphine do not represent an unacceptable risk to public health and safety. - APVMA has already registered zinc phosphide for use as a bait to control mice infestations and the rejection of the proposed MRLs for phosphine would result in legally treated products not being able to be legally sold.
+Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of products treated with zinc phosphide baits to control mice infestations and improve agricultural productivity. - APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of the chemical product to control infestations of mice in agricultural situations.